-Dr. Nancy Ferguson, DVM
+Dr. Nancy Ferguson

-Dr. Ferguson graduated of Purdue University’s School of Veterinary Medicine with her Doctor of Veterinary Medicine (DVM) in 1985.
+Dr. Ferguson graduated from Purdue University’s School of Veterinary Medicine with her Doctor of Veterinary Medicine (DVM) in 1985.
 After eight years of private practice, she began working with spay/neuter clinics and participated in the Association of Shelter Veterinarian’s Task Force to Advance Spay and Neuter.
 In 2005, Dr. Ferguson was the first veterinarian to join the Pets Alive team, performing the first spay surgery at the clinic.
 In 2015, she also performed the 100,000th surgery.